dlanza1/ExDeMon/doc/users-manual.md

 A basic configuration contains a metric source, one or more monitors and analysis result or notifications sink.

+Note that configuration of defined metrics and monitors is dynamic, so it can be updated while running.
+This dynamic configuration is obtained from the configured "properties.source", which by default is configured to read the same configuration file.

-Each monitor and notificator must have a different ID.
+Each defined metric, monitor and notificator must have a different ID.

 ```
 checkpoint.dir = <path_to_store_stateful_data> (default: /tmp/)